carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/considerations.md

 #### Built-in inputs

 Currently, there is only one built-in input, and I will add more in the future based on user feedback:
-- **MyDistanceToTarget**: It returns the distance from the current agent to the target.
+- MyDistanceToTargetInput: It returns the distance from the current agent to the target.

 ### Input Normalizations